google/xls/docs_src/dslx_reference.md

 syntax.

-Dataflow DSLs are a good fit for describing hardware, compared to languages designed assume
+Dataflow DSLs are a good fit for describing hardware, compared to languages whose design assumes
 [von Neumann style computation](https://en.wikipedia.org/wiki/Von_Neumann_architecture) (global mutable state, sequential mutation by a sequential thread of control).
-Using a DSL provides a more hardware-oriented representation of a given computation that matches XLS compiler (IR) constructs closely.
+Using a Domain Specific Language (DSL) provides a more hardware-oriented representation of a given computation that matches XLS compiler (IR) constructs closely.
 The DSL also allows an exploration of HLS without being encumbered by C++ language or compiler limitations such as non-portable pragmas, magic macros, or semantically important syntactic conventions.
 The language is still experimental and likely to change, but it is already useful for experimentation and exploration.

 This document provides a reference for DSLX, mostly by example.
 After perusing it and learning about the language features, we recommend exploring the